Population and Sample

 Title: Land cover attributes affect the distribution of rooting damage by wild pigs (Sus scrofa)

-• Surveys within 1) The Savannah River Site (green) 2) Newberry County (blue), 3) Hampton County (red)
+Surveys in 1) The Savannah River Site (green) 2) Newberry County (blue), 3) Hampton County (red)

 Thinking Backwards

-E.g., Nesting shorebirds are censused each summer at a handful of beaches.
+E.g., Nesting shorebirds are censused each summer at a few beaches.

 Can we use these sites as samples to apply to all beaches in the area?